wmcadigital/wmn-design-system/src/www/pages/components/message/index.njk.md

 {{ compExample
   ([
     wmndsMsgHelp({
-      contentHTML: 'Details added what happened and what to do next.<br /> Lorem ipsum lorem ipsum.
+      contentHTML: 'Details added what happened and what to do next.
+Lorem ipsum lorem ipsum.
 Lorem ipsum lorem ipsum.'
     })
   ],
   {